Optimistic Sync¶

 justified chain to out-compete it."

 Note the use of "feasibly" in the previous paragraph.
-One can imagine
+One can imagine mechanisms

-requires some rather contrived circumstances and it seems very unlikely to
+contrived circumstances and it seems very unlikely to occur.
+Therefore, we need

-occur.
-Therefore, we need to consider if adding complexity to avoid an
+to consider if adding complexity to avoid an unlikely attack increases or

-unlikely attack increases or decreases our total risk.
-Presently, it appears
+decreases our total risk.
+Presently, it appears that

-sits in a sweet spot for this
+sits in a sweet spot for this trade-off.

 Transitioning from VALID -> INVALIDATED or INVALIDATED -> VALID¶